TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cloudcommunicationerror.md

 Error code: CloudCommunicationError<br>
 Error Message: Microsoft Azure Backup encountered an internal error.<br>
 Recommended Action: Wait for a few minutes and then try the operation again.
-If the issue persists, please contact Microsoft support.
+If the issue persists, contact Microsoft support.